J0hn-B/k8s_azure_operators_wp/README.md

                   claimName: wp-storage
    ```

 11.)
-Here is the Service, the PVC and the ConfigMap for the Deployment.
+The Service, the PVC and the ConfigMap for the Deployment.

    ```YAML
     apiVersion: v1